ebruun/ECL_robotic_cell/README.md

 Set the GUI variable to TRUE to see the rviz launch moveit Set the RRC variable to TRUE for robot control

+---

+new things 2025:
+* new set of docker-compose files in GT_BAR_lab
+* deleted the Dockerfile, not sure it did anything anyways

+For now everything works with the `main.launch` approach as in previous application.

+But see a more modular approach to this as prepared my Gonzalo: https://marble-forest-5bf.notion.site/MoveIt-config-12968e040d6980788592de0f55547080

+this is what Gonzalo says: "if we get really picky about terminology: we have one image and two versions of the docker-compose.yml.
+These docker-compose files will launch multiple containers (more than two) using the same image.
+In the first stage of the process, we launch a first version of docker-compose file that launches multiple containers -one of them being the setup assistant.
+In the second stage, ready to plan, that container is replaced with the moveit container"

+This way the moveit setup assistant is launched out of the container, rather than running a separate one from WSL2.
+This is what caused issues, and mismatched between the files moveit assistant was generating and the files needed to run moveit from container.
+This should ensure that the moveit files generated are compatible with moveit definition in the container.

 ## Windows and ROS

 Generating xacros and moveit files with Ubuntu running on Windows.